Discover 5 natural solutions to treat crystals in dog urine

 Dehydration is the most common cause of bladder stone development in dogs.
 Provide your dog with plenty of fresh, clean water.

-If your dog seems to struggle with drinking enough water, ask your veterinarian about options for increasing their daily intake of fluids.
+If your dog seems to struggle to drink enough water, ask your veterinarian about options to increase their daily fluid intake.

 Spay or neuter

-More dog owners choose to neuter or spay their pets to prevent the possibility of developing bladder stones.
+More dog owners choose to neuter or spay their pets to reduce the risk of bladder stones.

-Dogs that are neutered or spayed t have a lower risk of developing bladder stones.
-This is why many veterinarians recommend getting your pet neutered or spayed if they haven’t already.
+Neutered or spayed dogs have a lower risk of developing bladder stones.
+This is why many veterinarians recommend getting your pet neutered or spayed.

 Can bladder stones kill dogs?